miketeachman/micropython-i2s-examples/README.md

 This repository provides MicroPython example code, showing how to use the I2S protocol with development boards supporting MicroPython.
 The I2S protocol can be used to play WAV audio files through a speaker or headphone, or to record microphone audio to a WAV file on a SD card.

-The examples are supported on 4 ports:  STM32, ESP32, RP2, MIMXRT.
+The examples are supported on 4 ports:  stm32, esp32, rp2, and mimxrt.

-To use I2S with MicroPython on the Pyboards, ESP32, and Raspberry Pi Pico you will need to install a version of MicroPython firmware that supports I2S.
-For these ports, I2S is supported in the v1.18 release and all nightly builds.
+To use I2S with MicroPython on the Pyboards, ESP32, Raspberry Pi Pico, and mimxrt boards you will need to install a version of MicroPython firmware that supports I2S.
+For these ports, I2S is supported in the v1.20 release and all nightly builds.

-The MIMXRT port is supported in the latest nightly build (as of March 30, 2022)

-The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.

 #### Development Boards Tested
   * stm32 port: